Electoral district of Sturt (New South Wales): History

 Prior to 1889 Broken Hill was part of the district of Wentworth.
 The population in Wentworth had grown significantly since the 1880 redistribution, especially as a result of the growth of mining at Broken Hill.
 Under the formula for seats, Wentworth was due to return 3 members.
 Because of the large area covered by the district, in 1889 it was split into 3, Wentworth, Sturt and Wilcannia.
 In 1894 Sturt became a rural district, with the towns of Broken Hill and Alma (now known as South Broken Hill) in the eponymous districts of Broken Hill and Alma.
 In 1904 Alma was absorbed into Broken Hill.
 At the 1912 redistribution Sturt was recast, absorbing north Broken Hill, and the western part of the abolished district of The Darling, including the town of Tibooburra.
 South Broken Hill, the southern part of Sturt were combined in the new district of Willyama, along with the north western part of Murray.

 In 1920 Sturt was combined with Cobar, Willyama and much of the area of Murray to create a three-member electorate, elected by proportional representation.
 At the time it was one of the largest electoral districts in the world, said to be 121,000 square miles, with votes having to be brought sometimes 500 miles by the primitive transportation of the time to the central counting place.
-But proportional representation pundits as far as away as Canada revelled in STV's successful implementation under such conditions.
+But proportional representation pundits as far away as Canada revelled in STV's successful implementation under such conditions.

 In 1927, it became a single member electorate, but was renamed Broken Hill in 1968.

 An entirely different district was created in 1971, containing the town of Narrandera and replacing parts of Albury, Murray, Murrumbidgee and Temora.
 It was abolished in 1981 and replaced by Albury, Lachlan, Murray, Murrumbidgee and Wagga Wagga.